 Independent, democratically-governed businesses, electric cooperatives are organized under the Rochdale Principles—also known as the Seven Cooperative Principles:

 - Democratic Member Control —Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
+Men and women serving as elected representatives are accountable to the membership.
+In primary co-operatives members have equal voting rights (one member, one vote) and co-operatives at other levels are also organized in a democratic manner.

 - Education, Training, and Information —Cooperatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their cooperatives.
+They inform the general public – particularly young people and opinion leaders – about the nature and benefits of co-operation.

 Electric cooperatives began to spread across rural America after President Franklin D. Roosevelt created the Rural Electrification Administration (REA) in 1935.
 Today more than 900 electric cooperatives serve more than 75% of America’s landmass.
 They provide reliable and technologically advanced service to more than 42 million Americans while maintaining a unique consumer-focused approach to business: members helping members.
 See The Nation’s Consumer Owned Electric Utility Network.